exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 ##### Star upgrades

 If you don't use the accel button, don't buy it.
 When you can buy the autobuyers, buy the variable autobuyer then the upgrade autobuyer.
 After you obtain autoprestige, input [the autoprestige equation](#autoprestige).
 You will continue to unlock variables and permanent levels when cheap as you go.
 You will not want to buy the Automation Speed upgrades until cheap compared to variable cost.
-In other words: lvl 1 after \\(\zeta\\); lvl 2 after \\(\iota\\); and lvl 3 after \\(\xi\\) (the last variable).
+In other words: lvl 1 after $\zeta$; lvl 2 after $\iota$; and lvl 3 after $\xi$ (the last variable).
 They don't provide much boost but are nice to have anyway.
 Any leftover stars will go into permanent levels.

 ### ee200 to ee2000